tymyrddin/purple/source/docs/foundations/montessori/hands-on.md

 # Hands-on materials and exercises

-The Montessori insight about materials is that they should be concrete, self-correcting, and designed to isolate a single concept or skill so that the learner can engage with it directly without requiring interpretation from an instructor.
+The Montessori insight about materials is that they work best when concrete, self-correcting, and designed to isolate a single concept or skill so that the learner can engage with it directly without requiring interpretation from an instructor.

 For adult security learning, this translates to exercises that are close enough to real conditions to be meaningful, safe enough to fail in without consequence, and designed so that the feedback comes from the exercise itself rather than from someone evaluating the attempt.